4ms/stm32mp1-baremetal/bootloaders/mp1-boot/README.md

 The vast majority of code was removed, but the basic GPT structure and how to read it remains.

+The SDMCC driver is the STM32 HAL driver.
+The other drivers (QSPI NOR Flash, I2C, RCC, GPIO, UART) are mine.
+Some leverage the register access macros ST provides in the LL drivers.

 ### Boot time

-Boot time varies widely depending on the board and the boot medium (SD Card or NOR Flash).
+Boot time varies widely depending on the board and the boot medium (SD Card or NOR Flash), and even the particular brand/speed of SD Card.

-With an SD Card on the OSD32-BRK, it takes about 500ms from power-on to loading the application binary.
+With an SD Card on the OSD32-BRK, it takes about 380ms from power-on to loading the application binary, using a cheap no-name SD Card.

-With NOR Flash on a custom board of mine, it takes about 70ms from power-on to app loading.
+With NOR Flash on a custom board of mine, it takes about 36ms from power-on to app loading.

-The main reason for the large difference in boot time is that the BOOTROM uses a clock speed of 21MHz for the NOR Flash, and 175kHz for SDMMC.
+The main reason for the large difference in boot time is that when using an SD Card, there is a ~300-350ms pause shortly after boot.
+Probing the SDMMC data/cmd/clk lines, you can see that the BOOTROM makes contact with the SD Card at about 11ms after power-on.
+It communicates with a clock speed of 175kHz using only the CMD and CLK lines.
+Then after a long pause (300-350ms) communication is resumed at 16MHz, using the D0-D3 lines as well.
+I presume this pause is due the SD Card preparing itself, though I'm not certain.
+In any case, with NOR Flash, this pause is not present.
+Also, when booting from NOR Flash, the BOOTROM uses a clock speed of 32MHz, according to ST's site, but I measure 21MHz.

-The MP1-Boot image is about 29kB.
-It takes the BOOTROM about 150-200ms to load it from the SD Card.
-When using NOR Flash it takes about 18ms.
+The MP1-Boot image is about 30kB.
+It takes the BOOTROM about 20-30ms to load it from the SD Card.
+When using NOR Flash it takes about 11ms.

-There also seems to be a board-specific difference in timing before BOOTROM begins loading from the boot medium.
-From the Reset pulse on the OSD32-BRK board, it takes about 120ms - 150ms for the BOOTROM to begin reading from the SD Card.
-On a custom board of mine, it takes only 11ms.
-I don't know the reason for this.

-Once loaded, MP1-Boot takes about 33ms to run.
-If there is no PMIC, it's 2.5ms less.
-If UART output is disabled, it's another 2ms faster.
+Once loaded, MP1-Boot takes about 13ms to run.
+If there is no PMIC or if the UART is disabled, then it's a few ms faster.

 The remaining boot time is spent reading the app image from the boot media.
 The duration of that depends on the size of the image and the speed of the